Bias Correction with Jackknife, Bootstrap, and Taylor Series: Introduction

 \subsection{Jackknife bias correction}

-The jackknife is a subsampling technique~\cite{shao2012jackknife} that aims at making the biases of estimators with different sample sizes cancel each other. \begin{definition}[$r$-jackknife estimator] Fix $r\geq 1, r\in \mathbb{Z}$.
-Fix $K>0$ such that $K$ does not scale with $n$.
-For a collection of sample sizes $n_1<n_2<n_3<\ldots < n_r \leq K n_1 = n$, under the binomial model the general $r$-jackknife estimator is defined as
+The jackknife is a subsampling technique~\cite{shao2012jackknife} that aims at making the biases of estimators with different sample sizes cancel each other.
+Before we introduce the jackknife estimator, we recall the definition of $U$-statistic.